-Ripple (XRP) has been growing in popularity amongst cryptocurrency enthusiasts.
+Ripple (XRP) has been growing in popularity amongst crypto enthusiasts.
 This coin is unlike many others, making it a little more difficult to understand.
-Everyone should have the opportunity to trade Ripple, but before jumping into it, it is important that you understand how the coin works, its requirements, and what makes it different from other cryptocurrencies.
+Everyone should have the opportunity to trade Ripple, but before jumping into it, it is important that you understand how the coin works, its requirements, and what makes it different from other coins.

 What is Ripple?

-Ripple is one of the largest cryptocurrencies currently on the market as per market capitalization.
+Ripple is one of the largest digital assets currently on the market as per market capitalization.
 One of Ripple’s most incredible features is that it could, theoretically, run without the Ripple company.
 This is because it is a distributed open-source internet protocol.

 Where Can I Get Ripple?